Retro-Devils/Mugen-Pi-4/README.md

 V3 is a MAJOR UPDATE .

   -no more scripts it directly launches exes from retropie.

   -qjoypad auto loads layout with same name as exe.

+*To Install *

-Open terminal type
+Open terminal type (press f4 in retropie)

 curl -sSL https://git.io/Jz9O3 | bash